gini/gini-vision-lib-ios/Documentation/source/Updating to 3.2.0.md

 Information about the document formats supported by the Gini Vision Library.
 Both supported and unsupported icon circle color can be changed in `GiniConfiguration.supportedFormatsIconColor` and `GiniConfiguration.nonSupportedFormatsIconColor` properties.

+All these new assets can be found in the [Gini Vision Library UI Assets](https://github.com/gini/gini-vision-lib-assets) repository.

 ### No results screen

 The Gini Vision Library contains a new screen providing tips for users in order to achieve better results from images.
 This screen is displayed only for images (pictures taken by the camera and imported images).